LandonHolcomb/crafty-comet-space/content/authors/admin/_index.md

     percent: 40

 # Awards (optional; fill later if relevant)
-awards:
+# awards:
-  - title: Graduate Research Fellowship
+#   - title: Award Name
-    awarder: Clemson University
+#     awarder: Organization
-    date: '2025-05-01'
+#     date: 'YYYY-MM-DD'
-    summary: |
+#     summary: |
-      Recognized for outstanding early-stage research in quantum computing.
+#       Brief description of the award.
 ---

+## About Me

-Landon Holcomb is a PhD student in Computer Science at Clemson University, where his research focuses on **quantum machine learning, variational quantum algorithms, and the trainability of hybrid quantum-classical systems**.
-He is particularly interested in bridging quantum computing with biophysics and other interdisciplinary domains.
+I'm a PhD student in Computer Science at Clemson University, where I focus on **quantum machine learning, variational quantum algorithms, and trainability in hybrid quantum-classical systems**.
+My research explores the intersection of quantum computing, machine learning, and algorithm design—with applications in areas like natural language processing and biophysics.

-Before transitioning to computer science, Landon completed his MS in Physics at Clemson, where he studied computational and experimental topics in biophysics.
-His broader goal is to advance quantum technologies that connect theory, experiment, and real-world impact.
+Before transitioning to computer science, I completed an MS in Physics at Clemson, working on computational and experimental problems in biophysics.
+I'm passionate about bridging theory and application, advancing quantum technologies, and making quantum computing more accessible through teaching and science communication.

-Outside of research, he enjoys hiking, writing, and developing educational materials for quantum computing courses and workshops.
+Outside the lab, you'll find me hiking, writing, or working on hardware projects.